agent18/agent18.github.io/_posts/managment-consulting-(2).markdown

 informed him that they don't hire internationals.
 He attributed it to H1B crisis created by Trump.

-This is the case for someone who got a 730 in Gmat and an 80% scholarship while studying, first job earns ~70k$ only (110k$ in california probably).
+This is the case for someone who got a 730 in GMAT and an 80% scholarship while studying, first job earns ~70k$ only (110k$ in California probably).
 I am not really sure if he is the best example.
 He also mentioned that everyone in the next year got full scholarship in his school.
 But 730 is considered a very good score.